Last Updated on Dec 9, 2024 by Vanessa Sequeira

 Not every investor would like to invest time by constantly monitoring their investment portfolio.
-Mutual funds are one of the popular investments offering facilities for active and passive investors.
-Here in this article, learn about passive investors, the best mutual funds for passive investors, and the pros and cons of passive investing.
+Passive mutual funds are one of the popular investments offering facilities for both active and passive fund management.
+Here in this article, we learn about passive investments, the best mutual funds for passive investors, and the pros and cons of passive investing.

 Table of Contents